 2. Hey you two, get a room!

 Kissing burns up to 80 calories per minute, so make that midnight kiss a good one!
 Find a quiet corner and pretend like you’re 15 again, just be sure your In-Laws don’t catch you, or your kids, you will never live it down!

 3. Be the Dancing Queen!

 Dance the night away, I can’t dance enough!
-Every party, wedding and any event with a dance floor my husband and I are the first on the dance floor and the last off.
-Last year, three days after a surgery and in a full arm cast I swing danced the night away with my hubby on New Years!
+Every party, wedding and any event with a dance floor I’m the first on the dance floor and the last off.
 Dancing burns over 200 calories per hour, so get out there with your honey, kids or girlfriends and shake your booty!